What is spinal cord stimulation?

 Am I a candidate for spinal cord stimulation?

-To determine if spinal cord stimulation is right for you, Dr. Abdallah reviews your medical history, your existing health, and the location of your pain.
+To determine if spinal cord stimulation is right for you, Dr. Patel reviews your medical history, your existing health, and the location of your pain.
 She may initially recommend other therapies to ease pain before recommending spinal cord stimulation.

 - Spinal cord injury